elastic/cloudbeat/dev-docs/Cloud-Env-Testing.md

 ## Cleanup Procedure

-If you wish to automatically delete the environment after the tests finish, set the `cleanup-env` input to `true`.

-In addition to the automatic cleanup, you can manually delete environments using the [Destroy Environment](https://github.com/elastic/cloudbeat/actions/workflows/destroy-environment.yml) workflow or by directly executing the `delete-cloud-env` command.
+You can manually delete environments using the [Destroy Environment](https://github.com/elastic/cloudbeat/actions/workflows/destroy-environment.yml) workflow or by directly executing the `delete-cloud-env` command.

 ### Destroy Environment Workflow